gelisam/n-ary-functor/README.md

 As the examples above demonstrate, n-ary-functor has an equivalent for both the `Functor ((->) a)` instance and the `Profunctor (->)` instance.
 Even better: when writing your own instance, you only need to define an `NFunctor (->)` instance, and the `NFunctor ((->) a)` instance will be derived for you. `NFunctor ((->) a b)` too, but that's less useful since that `nmap` is just the identity function.

 That's not all!
 Consider a type like `StateT s m a`.
 The last type parameter is covariant, but what about the first two?
 Well, `s -> m (a, s)` has both positive and negative occurences of `s`, so you need both an `s -> t` and a `t -> s` function in order to turn a `StateT s m a` into a `StateT t m a`.
 And what about `m`?
 You need a natural transformation `forall a. m a -> n a`.
-Yes, n-ary-functor supports that too!
+Yes, n-ary-functor supports these too!

 ```haskell
 > let stateIntIdentityInt    = ((`div` 2) <$> get) >>= lift .
 Identity